wtout/pub-cms-build-auto/README.md

   - **infra_check_csr_license**: verifies that CSRs licenses are active
   - **vm_fromiso**: deploys the stack's VMs from ISO
   - **vm_hardening**: enables hardening on the VMS created from ISO
+  - **vm_creation**: deploys the stack's VMs from OVA
   - **integ_splunk**: Downloads, configures and runs the MDR-Splunk automation package to install the core and the customer forwarder
-  - **vm_creation**: deploys the stack's VMs from OVA
   - **drs_creation**: creates the DRS rules
   - **vm_configuration_iso**: configures the stack's VMs created from ISO
-  - **vm_configuration**: configures the stack's VMs created from OVA
+  - **vm_configuration_ova**: configures the stack's VMs created from OVA
   - **puppet**: installs the puppet agent, generates the puppet certificates and triggers the puppet push where applicable in the stack
   - **vm_ppp_configuration**: configures the stack's VMs post initial puppet push
   - **splunk_mop**: implements the datetime fix for splunk VMs
   - **drs_status**: checks the status the DRS rules
+  - **drbd_configuration**: implements the CMS-DR-process configuration on the three DBs
   - **sanity**: runs a comprehensive list of sanity checks
+  - **validate_em7**: runs a list of tasks and checks from the NOBS guide to validate EM7 VMs
+  - **validate_splunk**: runs a list of tasks and checks from the NOBS guide to validate Splunk VMs
+  - **validate_relay**: runs a list of tasks and checks from the NOBS guide to validate relay VMs
+  - **post_install_configuration**: runs a list of tasks from the NOBS guide to finalize the VMs build
   - **notify**: sends a notification via Webex Teams channel indicating the status of the activity

 To execute specific role(s), add "_--tags 'role1,role2,etc...'_" as argument to the script.